serverguyken/ServerGuyKen/README.md

 # Linux and Windows System Administrator
 ## About Me

-Dedicated helpdesk professional.
+Dedicated system administration professional.
 Skilled problem-solver able to communicate with users at all levels of technical proficiency.
 Troubleshoot, resolve and document user help requests for desktop, laptop, mobile, network and peripheral problems.
-5271 Whetstone Road, Richmond Virginia, 23238
 (804) 712-8812  (804) 362 7083 kehindeakinsanya70@gmail.com

 # SKILLS